Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-2-AnyOrg/NEW_README.md

 #### Sign-in

-Users can only sign-in if their tenant has been onboarded.
+Users can only sign-in if their tenant had been onboarded.
 The sample will guide them for it, but it requires a **tenant admin account** to complete the onboarding process.
 Once the admin have consented, all users from their tenant will be able to sign-in.

 #### Todo List